Comparative Analysis of Interim Measures in the Context of International Arbitration

 8. The party requesting an interim measure may be liable for any costs and damages caused by the measure to any party if the arbitral tribunal later determines that, in the circumstances then prevailing, the measure should not have been granted.
 The arbitral tribunal may award such costs and damages at any point during the proceedings

-The interim measure is an equitable relief and the maximum honesty and good faith is necessary to hold it.
-UNCITRAL ART 17 H (2) The party who is seeking or has obtained recognition or enforcement of an interim measure shall promptly inform the court of any termination, suspension or modification of that interim measure
+The interim measure is an equitable relief and maximum honesty and good faith are necessary to hold it.
+UNCITRAL ART 17 H (2) The party who is seeking or has obtained recognition or enforcement of an interim measure shall promptly inform the court of any termination, suspension, or modification of that interim measure

 2. Different forums for seeking interim measures

 Power of Tribunal to order interim relief in an ad hoc arbitration

 In an ad hoc arbitration, where the arbitration does not take place under the auspices of an arbitral institution, there are three possibilities in this regard:

 - Most commonly, the UNCITRAL Rules are applied in ad hoc agreement to the arbitration.
 If this is the case, then the position vis-à-vis interim measures will be as described as UNCITRAL Rules (1976).
 Sometimes, the parties agree to apply institutional rules (even when the proceeding does not take place under the auspices of, and is not administered by, any particular arbitral institution).